-Zero tolerance for underage drinking or possession of alcohol has strong public support.
-However, popular support doesn’t make zero tolerance effective.
+Zero tolerance for underage drinking or possessing alcohol has strong public support.
+But popular support doesn’t make zero tolerance effective.
 In fact, it’s often counter productive.
 That’s worse than doing nothing.

-Radley Balko is an award-winning writer for the Washington Post and a member of The Wall Street Journal’s editorial board.
+Radley Balko is an award-winning writer for the Washington Post.
+He’s a member of The Wall Street Journal’s editorial board.

 Balko is a former policy analyst for the Cato Institute and a senior writer and reporter for the Huffington Post.
 He was also a senior editor for Reason magazine.

-In addition to The Washington Post and Reason, Balko’s work has been published in the Chicago Tribune, Canada’s National Post, Forbes,the Wall Street Journal, Playboy, TIME, the Los Angeles Times, Slate, and Worth.
-He has appeared on CNN, CNBC, Fox News, MSNBC, and National Public Radio.
+In addition to The Washington Post and Reason, Balko’s work has been published in many places.
+They include the Chicago Tribune, Canada’s National Post, Forbes, and the Wall Street Journal.
+Also in Playboy, TIME, the Los Angeles Times, Slate, and Worth.
+He has appeared on CNN, CNBC, Fox News, MSNBC, and NPR.

 Radley Balko describes below some of the problems caused by zero tolerance for underage drinking.